Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

 - ½ tsp, black pepper powder

 - Oil, as required for frying

-Making balls/patties: No need of adding any binding agent in this recipe like garam flour or cornflour.
+Making Balls/Patties: No need to add any binding agent in this recipe like garam flour or cornflour.
 Just take a tennis-sized ball portion and give it to the ball or patty shape.

 Note: if you make the patty, do not flatten them too much, you want them to still be nice and fluffy when they're fried.

-Frying falafel: Heat the oil on a medium-high flame.Note: your oil should be hot enough around 375 degrees F, but not too hot that it causes the falafel to fall apart.
+Frying Falafel: Heat the oil on a medium-high flame.Note: your oil should be hot enough around 375 degrees F, but not too hot that it causes the falafel to fall apart.
 Carefully drop the falafel in the oil, Avoid over-crowding the falafel. fry them in batches if necessary. using a slotted spoon, and fry for 3-5 minutes until medium brown on the outside.
-Falafel is ready, Transfer onto the kitchen napkin.
+The falafel is ready, Transfer it onto the kitchen napkin.
 You can serve falafel for breakfast, lunch, and dinner

 without permission- Thank you!